top of page

 Resiliency

-Moonshot's Community of Practice Approach brings together peer water utilities sharing a common focal point, supported and guided by Moonshot’s team of broadly experienced advisors.
+Moonshot's Great Lakes PRESERVE brings together peer water utilities sharing a common focus, supported and guided by Moonshot’s team of broadly experienced advisors.

-Utilities participating in Moonshot’s guided CoP should see material benefits of increased knowledge exchange, a sounding board for innovative ideas and learning the lessons of their peers’ experiences, all towards a common purpose to improve our Great Lakes.
+Utilities participating in Moonshot’s Great Lakes PRESERVE should see material benefits including: an increased knowledge exchange, a sounding board for innovative ideas, and lessons learned from peer experiences, all towards a common purpose to improve our Great Lakes.

 Patekka Bannister, Chief of Water Resources at the City of Toledo, OH